 What are you excited about for the future?

-Many of the lessons we have been forced to learn during the pandemic have value long term.
+Many of the lessons we were forced to learn during the pandemic have value long term.
 Over communication is key and has been a strong point during the pandemic.
 It should continue to be moving forward.

-Flexibility in shifts and schedules have been more commonplace due to COVID-19 and are vital to long term success, even when pandemic ends.
+Flexibility in shifts and schedules have been more commonplace due to COVID-19 and are vital to long term success, even now that the worst of the pandemic has ended.
 Proper spacing in facility, lines, breakrooms, etc. creates a better work environment.
-Partnership between staffing firms and clients have grown as we go through the pandemic together.
-We’re seeing more joint collaboration on challenges and hope to continue that going forward.
+Partnership between staffing firms and clients have grown as we went through the pandemic together.
+We saw more joint collaboration on challenges and hope to continue that going forward.

 What’s the biggest advantage of an onsite staffing model, especially for peak?